Clinical Experience

 2008-2012 Supervising MA bibliotherapy from Seminar Ha'Kibutsim College, Tel-Aviv.

-2018-present: Siach Group: Institute for relational psychotherapy and counselling.
-Working as a bibliotherapist and psychotherapist with children, parents, adolescents and adults
+2018-2023 Siach Group: Institute for relational psychotherapy and counselling.
+Bibliotherapist and psychotherapist with children, parents, adolescents and adults.
+Individual relational psychotherapy, Parent guidance.

 Dyadic therapy